uktrade/cert-checker/README.md

 ## Implementation

-The app is built in django and uses the django admin app to provide a very basic web interface which allows users to add domains to monitored.
+The app uses the django admin app to manage the list of monitored domains.

-A django management command needs to be run periodically [suggested: every 30 minutes] to perform the checks: `./manage.py run_ssl_check`
+A django management command needs to be run periodically [suggested: every 30 minutes] to perform the TLS checks: `./manage.py run_ssl_check`

-Domains are checked every 24 hours by default, but if there are errors or warnings, the domain is rechecked every hour, or thereabouts depending on when the `run_ssl_check` command is executed.
+Domains are checked every 24 hours by default, but if there are errors or warnings, the domain is rechecked every hour.

 ## Depenencies